 Peep decided then and there that he wouldn’t slave away trying to make someone else rich.

 The first step towards a life that makes you happy is in asking yourself what you really want from life.
-Peep suggests to write it down as well.
+Peep suggests writing it down as well.
 Writing down the goals makes it easier for you to achieve them.
-Something that was abstract suddenly becomes a reality when on a paper.
+Something that was abstract suddenly becomes a reality when on paper.